Zaouiat Ahansal

 Zaouiat Ahansal is a small town and rural commune in Azilal Province of the Tadla-Azilal region of Morocco.
-At the time of the 2004 census, the commune had a total population of 10435 people living in 1554 households.
+At the time of the 2004 census, the commune had a total population of 10,435 people living in 1,554 households.

-History

-The town was founded in the 13th century by an Islamic traveller and scholar named Sidi Said Ahansal, whose legend was claimed that his mentor told him to establish a religious school.

-Today, the town is mostly inhabited by a group of nomadic Berber peoples, including the Aït Atta tribes.

 Weekly Market

 The weekly market that draws all the people of the area is held on Mondays near Zaouiat Ahansal.